When Edge AI makes decisions in the cockpit, you need more than LLM-based guardrails

 | Continuously automotive and AI attack techniques updated | Limited, no dedicated security threat intelligence | Supported by VicOne automotive threat intelligence |

-Does xPhinx require changes to our AI models?
+Does xPhinx require changes to existing AI models?

-Can xPhinx be deployed selectively across AI frameworks or operating systems?
+Can xPhinx be deployed across different AI frameworks and operating systems?

 How does xPhinx support automotive compliance?